Amdrija/personal-website/content/posts/concurrent-algorithms/index.md

 }
 ```

 With this implementation, even when we have concurrent `inc()` operations, the processes write to their own register, so it is not possible to have the processes read the same counter value while incrementing.
-When calling `read()`, it is not possible to have a read inversion, because this would mean that there exists a register `k` such that the first reader read the "newely" incremeneted value, while the second reader read the old value.
+When calling `read()`, it is not possible to have a new-old inversion, because this would mean that there exists a register `k` such that the first reader read the "newely" incremeneted value, while the second reader read the old value.
 This is not possible, as the register themselves are atomic.

 ### Snapshot